PowerShell/PowerShellEditorServices/README.md

 #### Debugging

+Debugging support is also exposed with PowerShell Editor Services.
+It is handled within the same process as the language server protocol handing.
+This provides a more integrated experience for end users but is something to note as not many other language servers work in this way.
 If you want to take advantage of debugging, your client must support the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 Your client should use the path to the debug named pipe found in the `session.json` file talked about above.